punarjit-singh/dwh-testing/README.md

 # Solution to data pipeline test scenarios

- Note: This document was created in a limited span of time and can be further improved with formal test strategy template.
+ Note: This document was created in a limited span of time and can be further improved with formal test strategy document template.
 However, it does explain the test strategy in detail for the given scenarios.

  ## Test Strategy
 For the given scenario, assuming that following are the main business goals for data cleaning: